 All manuscripts submitted to this journal must be written in good English.
 Authors for whom English is not their native language are encouraged to have their paper be checked before submission for grammar and clarity.
-Authors are recommended to use the following English Services: Elsevier English Language Editing Services or ENAGO.
 The work should not have been published or submitted for publication elsewhere.

 Three types of manuscripts are acceptable for publication: Original Research Articles, Short Communication, and Review Articles .The following documents should accompany the manuscripts submitted by online through online submission interface (upload as Supplementary Files):

 - A Cover Letter [download a cover letter format here] outlines the basic findings of the paper and its significance.